 Recruits

+Recruits are users who have been assigned a mission.
 Users will not know anything about a mission until they become a recruit.
-For instance, a quest that is discoverable cannot be seen or interacted with by users who have not been made a recruit.
+For instance, a quest that is discoverable cannot be seen or interacted with by users who have not been recruited.

 Delaying the recruitment of a mission is an important feature as it allows for progressive engagement of the learner without the risk of overwhelming them.
+It also makes it possible to add unexpected events to the story and change the learner's experience over time.

 How to recruit users?